Protoichthyosaurus: Classification

+Fossil skeleton of Ichthyosaurus somersetensis, a closely related taxon related to Protoichthyosaurus.

 It was once thought that ichthyosaurs consisted of two main lineages, the latipinnates and longipinnates, which diverged in the Triassic and both persisted into the Cretaceous.
 These groups were mainly differentiated based on wrist structure, though they also differed in other features of the forelimb and skull.
 However, in 1979, Appleby noted that Protoichthyosaurus, as well as Leptonectes, both had foreflipper morphologies intermediate between the latipinnate and longipinnate conditions, despite living in the Early Jurassic.
 Appleby restudied the mixosaurids, which were thought to be the ancestors of later latipinnates, and found them to be too distinct for this position.
 Instead, he considered mixosaurids to belong to a group of their own, while the later latipinnates descended from the longipinnates.
 He created a new group, Heteropinnatoidea, for Leptonectes and Protoichthyosaurus, with the latter being placed in the new family Protoichthyosauridae and considered more similar to the latipinnates.

 The latipinnate-longipinnate distinction in ichthyosaurs was abandoned as a method of classification since studies such as Appleby's revealed that forefin morphology alone did not always follow trends shown elsewhere in the skeleton.
 In their 2017 revision of Protoichthyosaurus, Lomax and colleagues placed it within the family Ichthyosauridae due to the similarities between it and Ichthyosaurus and the results of their phylogenetic analysis, which found the two genera to be sister taxa.
 Ichthyosauridae was in turn classified within the larger group Parvipelvia.
 Similar results were recovered by Erin E. Maxwell and Dirley Cortés in 2020.

-The following cladogram follows a 2017 study by Lomax and colleagues.
+When Lomax and his colleagues describe the leptonectid genus Xiphodracon in a 2025 paper, they recover both species of Protoichthyosaurus within a clade comprising the six species of Ichthyosaurus, rendering the latter a paraphyletic taxon.
+A simplified version of their cladogram is shown below: